 The use cases for partner APIs are myriad.
 Here are a few that could potentially be partner APIs or public APIs, depending on how things are rolled out.
 In every case, they amplify the banking ecosystem, setting it up to benefit consumers in a variety of industries.

 Currently, many aggregators are using screen scraping to bring financial accounts into a single view.
 This comes with many problems, the biggest of which is that these connections have to be continually updated as organizations update their websites and portals.
 In addition, screen scraping requires passing credentials (username and password), which can put a customers’ security at risk unless careful security protocols are in place.

 By partnering to create an official API connection, financial services companies can ensure that their customers no longer have to resubmit their credentials when the connection breaks.
 This is especially important for aggregators that don’t use multi-sourced aggregation, which enables deficient connections to be re-routed.
-As Brandon Dewitt, co-founder and CTO at MX, says, “The only reason that fintechs screen scrape is because it is the only path for them to get to that data.
+As late co-founder and CTO at MX, Brandon Dewitt, said, “The only reason that fintechs screen scrape is because it is the only path for them to get to that data.
 Once you offer a more reliable, more secure and faster path, I think they’ll abandon it overnight.”

 One potential downside here is that certain organizations might not open up all the necessary fields for data consumption via an API.
 That said, as long as partners are willing to recognize that the data belongs to the customer and that the customer should be able to access it as they want, these API partnerships are ideal in essentially every way.